khushi-411/khushi-411.github.io/_posts/2024-05-13-multidim_grids_and_data.md

 Mathematically, an image blurring function calculates the value of an output image pixel as a weighted sum of a patch of pixels encompassing the pixel in the input image.
-In the code below, we'll take a simple average value of the $N x N$ patch of pixels of the image.
+In the code below, we'll take a simple average value of the **N x N** patch of pixels of the image.
 For this kernel, the thread-to-output data mapping remains the same.
 ```cuda
 __global__ void blurKernel(unsigned char* in, unsigned char* out, int w,